 - Going out that’s cheap and cheerful

-First, insulate your home.
+- First, insulate your home.
 This will keep out drafts and save you money on your energy bill.
 Believe it or not, it can also be enjoyable too.
 If you’re a dab hand with a sewing machine then why not give making your own draft excluders a go?
 Giving your curtains a thermal lining can also save you a bundle, and simply sticking some kitchen foil (shiny side facing outwards) behind your radiators reflects the heat in your rooms.

-- Rummage around for some old albums and have a little dance and a sing to your favourite ‘old skool’ tunes.
+- Rummage around for some old albums and have a little dance and a sing to your favourite old school tunes.
 Even if you’re not a particularly great dancer, you’ll probably give yourself a giggle.
 Once you’ve perfected your act, why not host a karaoke night?

 - Replace your computer chair with one of those giant exercise balls.
 They’re surprisingly comfy to sit on, they’ll do wonders for your back and the extra movement you’ll be doing will make you exercise without realising it.

 - Re-decorate your house.
 This doesn’t necessarily mean stripping wallpaper or buying new furniture.
 Simply moving your existing furniture around can completely change the look of your home.
 Grab yourself a feng shui book and get hauling.

 - Challenge your kids to a Twister championship.
 You’ll have to bend all kinds of ways, and this game can be hilarious once it gets going.

 3. hunker down and Host a movie night